Start point - Junction of

 Then once through the gate we walked on the remains of an old

-railway track to the road and then just uphill a short distance
+railway track to the road, and then just uphill a short distance

-to the car.
-The railway once brought ore from the long abandoned
+Grizzly told us, "the railway once brought ore from the long abandoned

 iron mines.
-Apparently in 1888 alone it produced some 46,100 tons.
+Apparently in 1888 alone it produced some 46,100 tons."

 The latter part of the day had been